CALL TODAY! 480-788-2432

 Ketoconazole for Hair Health

 Ketoconazole for hair has gained attention as a potential treatment for hair loss, particularly androgenetic alopecia.
-This antifungal shampoo, originally developed to treat scalp conditions, offers several benefits that may contribute to improved hair health.
+This antifungal shampoo was developed to treat scalp conditions.
+It offers several benefits that may contribute to improved hair health.

 Does Ketoconazole for Hair Work?